artefactual/atom-docs/admin-manual/maintenance/logging.rst

-``dev`` (for development and debugging - i.e. ``qubit_dev.php``, when the site is in :ref:`debug-mode`), and ``all``, which are  the default settings inherited by the other factories, unless they are more explicitly defined within each and overrriden.
+``dev`` (for development and debugging - i.e. ``qubit_dev.php``, when the site is in :ref:`debug-mode`), and ``all``, which are  the default settings inherited by the other factories, unless they are more explicitly defined within each and overriden.
 According to Symfony:

     When symfony needs a value from a configuration file, it merges the configuration found in the current environment section with the ``all`` configuration.
 The special ``all`` section describes the default configuration for all environments.
 If the environment section is not defined, symfony falls back to the ``all`` configuration.

+If you are an administrator and wish to override factories.yml settings, it's recommended you modify ``apps/qubit/config/factories.yml``.

 **Example - the debug factories settings:**